jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 - Documentation is updated to reflect new architecture

 ## Additional Notes
-This migration should be completed before public launch to avoid future migration challenges with live user data.
+- This migration should be completed before public launch to avoid future migration challenges with live user data
+- Whenever possible, use gcloud CLI commands to configure resources instead of the console UI to ensure reproducibility
+- Document all CLI commands used for configuration to enable future automation